Particle Rheology - MCT

 The "infinite shear" (high frequency) value is given by:

 Obviously the pure Brownian effect is obtained by subtraction of the hydrodynamic values.

 The app simply shows the total and the two effects, that's why there are no controls.
 I personally find it fascinating and insightful - and wanted to see the equations for myself.

-At higher shear rates, the Brownian effects are swept aside as irrelevant, there is strong shear thinning (as shown in the Particle Rheology app) so there is only rather ordered hydrodynamic flows (traffic flowing smoothly down a multi-lane highway, using an analogy from the webinar).
+At higher shear rates (or, rather, at high Péclet number), the Brownian effects are swept aside as irrelevant, there is strong shear thinning (as shown in the Particle Rheology app) so there is only rather ordered hydrodynamic flows (traffic flowing smoothly down a multi-lane highway, using an analogy from the webinar).
 The High Shear curve uses the same equation as the Low Shear curve but with φg set to 0.71, a value that also appears in the Particle Rheology app.

 But for those particles that have insufficient charge or steric stabilization, at very high shear rates, the viscosity increases dramatically (shear thickening).
 This is due to the particle passing from the hydrodynamic mode into "lubrication dynamics" where "hydroclusters" form, spanning a large physical space and, therefore, giving a high viscosity.
 A large part of the science of using high solids particulates depends on fighting these self-association effects which further complicate matters by generating thixotropy etc.